Search number: 005939317 (since the site opened, on Yom Kippur eve, Oct 12 2005)

 581.27a leading hebdromadary) some togethergush of stillandbutall-

-581.27+hebdomadary: member of a Roman Catholic chapter taking weekly turn in performance of sacred offices
+581.27+hebdomadary: a member of a Catholic chapter or convent taking a weekly turn in the performance of sacred offices

 581.28youknow that, insofarforth as, all up and down the whole con-